cheton/webapp-boilerplate/README.md

 ## Quick start

-* On development, use `grunt build:dev` to perform tasks such as linting and unit testing, and start the app with Supervisor to monitor changes.
+* On development, use `grunt dev` to perform tasks such as linting and unit testing, and start the app with Supervisor to monitor changes.

-        $ grunt build:dev
+        $ grunt dev
-        $ cd app; supervisor main.js
+        $ cd app; NODE_ENV=development node main.js

-* On production, use `grunt build:prod` to create a production build.
+* On production, use `grunt prod` to create a production build.
 You can create a startup-script or init-script within your `/etc/init.d` folder, and it can be used to start, stop and respawn processes in the case of an exception crash.

-        $ grunt build:prod
+        $ grunt prod
+        $ BUILD=`pwd`/build/webapp-boilerplate-{version}
+        $ cd $BUILD/site/webapp-boilerplate; npm install --production
+        $ cd $BUILD/; npm install --production
-        $ cd app; node main.js
+        $ NODE_ENV=production node app/main.js